mendelgordon/Search-it/README.md

 4. run `npm start` in the project directory

 Remaining requirements:
-OPTIONAL: Make your application a progressive web app (3 points) Write unit tests for your components using Jest and Enzyme (4 points) Write end-to-end tests for your application (5 points)
+Write unit tests for your components using Jest and Enzyme (4 points) Write end-to-end tests for your application (5 points)